isomerpages/govtech-stp/_student-pass-holder-lane/vaccination-requirements-for-entry.md

 	</li>
 		<li style="margin-top:10px;font-size: 18px; margin-bottom:0px; list-style-type:disc; line-height:1.5">Have received 1 dose of a <a href="https://www.hsa.gov.sg/hsa-psar">PSAR-approved vaccine</a> if they had earlier recovered from a COVID-19 infection.
 The vaccination should be taken no earlier than 3 months from the date of their diagnosis, if they had not already completed vaccination previously.</li>
 		<li style="margin-top:10px; font-size: 18px;margin-bottom:0px; list-style-type:disc; line-height:1.5">Be able to <a href="#documents">produce documents to prove their vaccination status</a> before boarding the flight, and upon arrival in Singapore.
 Otherwise, they will be denied entry.</li>
-		<li style="margin-top:10px;font-size: 18px; margin-bottom:0px; list-style-type:disc; line-height:1.5">(Only applicable to those who were vaccinated overseas) Take a serology test at a <a href="https:/www.phpc.gov.sg">Public Health Preparedness Clinic</a> to confirm their vaccination status within 14 days of completing Stay-Home Notice (SHN).
+		<li style="margin-top:10px;font-size: 18px; margin-bottom:0px; list-style-type:disc; line-height:1.5">(Only applicable to those who were vaccinated overseas) Take a serology test at a <a href="https:/www.phpc.gov.sg">Public Health Preparedness Clinic</a> to confirm their vaccination status within 14 days of completing their self-isolation or Stay-Home Notice (SHN) in Singapore.
 Please call in advance to check that the clinic is able to support the serology test. <br/><br/>If their serology test results are positive, their vaccination records will be updated in the National Immunisation Registry.
 (Their vaccination status can then be viewed on the <a href="https://www.healthhub.sg/">HealthHub</a> and <a href="https://www.tracetogether.gov.sg/">TraceTogether</a> apps, which they may present to enjoy vaccination-differentiated safe management measures in Singapore.)<br/><br/> If the serology test results are negative, tehy will have to take 2 doses of a <a href="https://www.hsa.gov.sg/hsa-psar">PSAR-approved vaccine</a> in Singapore within 2 months of the negative serology test result.</li>
 </ol>

 <div id="documents"></div>